jshaker000/SAP1/README.md

 real FPGA the clock would be far too fast.
 So you can use the Clock Enable Module to divide the clock, or if you are comfortable with synchronizers and debouncing to manually toggle the clock.
 It is safer to send the clock everywhere with an enable then to gate the clock directly using gates.

+See the Clock Enable Module for an example.

 ### Instruction Counter
 Changed from negedge to posedge so logic can run faster.
 Works just aswell, and no other design changes were needed.